AndrewEllis93/Print-Tuning-Guide/README.md

     - Flow characteristics can change at different speeds.
     - Things like bulges, overextruded areas, and layer misalignments can throw measurements off too.

 I certainly don't mean to imply that calibrating with calipers is wrong or impossible.
+Many of these things can be mitigated.

-I understand both approaches, but wanted to share what I have personally found to work best and result in the best looking prints.
+I just wanted to share what I have *personally* found to result in the best quality prints.
+It also becomes more accessible by not requiring quality calipers.
 ## (!)
 Important Checks
 Before you follow *any* tuning methods in this guide, ensure that:
 - **(!)
 Everything is tight (seriously, check again)**